collapsinghierarchy/encproc-decryptor/README.md

 ## Additional Resources & Contact

-- [encproc Repository](https://github.com/collapsinghierarchy/encproc) – The server-side engine that powers the encrypted processing as a service.
+- [encproc Repository](https://github.com/collapsinghierarchy/encproc) -- The server-side engine that powers the encrypted processing as a service.
+- [encproc Homepage](https://collapsinghierarchy.github.io/encproc-page/) -- The hompage of this project with a roadmap and an introduction to the overall encproc project.
 - Contact: encproc@gmail.com

 Happy decrypting!